teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 ## Security and mutation boundary

-`doctor`, `permissions` and `why` are available to authenticated Partyline readers, like `info`.
+`doctor`, `failures`, `permissions` and `why` are available to authenticated Partyline readers, like `info`.
 They return only bounded scalar snapshots and never expose the plugin object, `PluginContext`, service facades, database handles, paths or secrets.
-They do not enable, disable, load, unload, change policy, quarantine or clear data.
+They do not enable, disable, load, unload, change policy, quarantine, reset history or clear data.
 Existing mutation commands retain their Owner/Master gates.

-MB750 deliberately stops at explanation.
+MB751 deliberately stops at evidence.
 Automatic quarantine and a reviewed reset path require a separate milestone because they change live behavior.